zorojan/Real-Time-Market-Scanner-Analytics-Engine/README.md

 Want to build this yourself?
 We have released the core logic as an open-source blueprint.
 [Read the full article here](https://taapi.io/news/building-aI-real-time-market-scanner)

 ### For Enterprise
 Need a turnkey version of this scanner for your exchange or fund?
 This solution was architected by **SDH.global**, a certified Taapi.io integration partner.
-[Contact SDH.global for Custom Development](https://sdh.global/)
+[Contact SDH.global for Custom AI Software Development](https://sdh.global/services/ai-software-development/)